 What can I request through Interlibrary Loan?

-Interlibrary Loan aims to provide access to journal articles, books, microfilm, musical scores, and other materials that are not available from The City Library.
+Interlibrary Loan aims to provide access to books, CDs, DVDs, microfilm, journal articles, and other materials that are not available from The City Library.
 Please search the catalog to confirm that the item is not already owned by The City Library before requesting materials through Interlibrary Loan.
-Items that are owned by The City Library, even if they are for reference only, may not be requested using this service.
+Non-circulating items that are owned by The City Library—including reference tools, rare or valuable materials, and bound volumes of periodicals—may not be requested using this service.

 Browse Our Collection

-Be aware that The City Library does not request to borrow Audiobooks, CDs, or DVDs from other institutions.
-In addition, The City Library does not request to borrow materials published in the last 12 months via Interlibrary Loan; you may only request items published over 12 months ago.
-For newer materials published in the last 12 months that The City Library does not own, consider submitting your request via the Suggest an Item for Purchase form instead.
+Be aware that The City Library does not request to borrow VHS, cassette tapes, or vinyl from other institutions, nor can art prints, maps, or periodicals be requested.
+In addition, The City Library does not request to borrow materials published in the last 6 months via Interlibrary Loan; you may only request items published over 6 months ago.
+For newer materials published in the last 6 months that The City Library does not own, consider submitting your request via the Suggest an Item for Purchase form instead.

 Materials Selection Policy